 Large-Scale Production Begins

-It wasn't until the 1950s, when larger corporations entered the picture, that production of macadamia nuts for commercial sale became substantial.
+It wasn't until the 1950s, when larger corporations entered the picture, that the production of macadamia nuts for commercial sale became substantial.
 The first major investor was Castle & Cooke, owners of the Dole Pineapple Co.
 Soon after, the C. Brewer and Company Ltd. began their investment in macadamia nuts.

 Eventually, C. Brewer bought Castle & Cooke's macadamia operations and began marketing its nuts under the Mauna Loa brand in 1976.
 Since then, Mauna Loa's macadamia nuts have continued to grow in popularity.
 Mauna Loa remains the biggest producer of macadamia nuts in the world and their name is synonymous with macadamia nut products.